-Online specialist tutoring is a great support service that works exactly like face-to-face tutoring but you and your child don’t need to leave the comfort of your home.
+Online tutoring is a great support service that works exactly like face-to-face tutoring but you and your child don’t need to leave the comfort of your home.

 Tutoring can be an important addition to your child’s education journey, particularly if they have difficulties in the classroom.
 It is personalised, individualised and coordinated to fit in with your child’s needs.